The Stable Limit DAHA and the Double Dyck Path Algebra: The stable limit DAHA

 Let be the $\mathbb{Q}$-algebra automorphism that sends $T_i$ to $T_i^{-1}$, swaps $X_i$ and $Y_i$, and inverts the parameters $\tc$ and $\qc$.
 It is easy to check that all relations are preserved and that $\mfi$ is an involution.

 Finally, let us define two $\mathbb{Q}(\tc,\qc)$-algebra endomorphisms

 as follows.
 For all $i\geq 1$,

-The fact that $\mfa$ preserves the defining relations relations can be directly checked.
+The fact that $\mfa$ preserves the defining relations can be directly checked.
 The only relations that require a small computation are the commutativity relations between the $\mfa(Y_i)$.
-All the commutativity relations follow for the commutativity relation between $\mfa(Y_1)$ and $\mfa(Y_2)$.
+All the commutativity relations follow, in fact, from the commutativity relation between $\mfa(Y_1)$ and $\mfa(Y_2)$.
 This can be verified as follows

 The fact that $\mfa$ is a morphism implies that $\mfb$ is a morphism since